lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

    :class: refbox

    | Mode:     *Edit Mode*
-   | Panel:    *Edit Mode* → *Mesh Tools* (shortcut :kbd:`T`) → Add → Screw Button
+   | Panel:    *Edit Mode* --> *Mesh Tools* (shortcut :kbd:`T`) --> Add --> Screw Button

 Introduction
 ============

-The *Screw* Tool is one of the most used tools for generating continuous circular profiles in Blender since its ancient versions because the generated profiles are very predictable, light to deal with and well connected.
-This tool helps artists generate clean circular-profile meshes.
+The *Screw* Tool is an effective way to revolve a profile, giving similar results to what you would expect from a lathe, with the option to offset the operation to give a screw effect.

 You can see some examples of Meshes generated with the *Screw* tool in Fig.
 1 - Wood Screw tip done with the screw tool and Fig. 2 - Spring done with the screw tool.